acswift/stable-diffusion/README.md

 #### Stable Diffusion WebUI Forge - Classic

 - [Stable Diffusion WebUI Forge - Classic](https://github.com/Haoming02/sd-webui-forge-classic) · Oct 26, 2025

+Forge Classic: https://github.com/Haoming02/sd-webui-forge-classic, from @Haoming02 with a lot of optimizations and features, from reforge, forge, etc based on old backend of forge.

 "Classic" mainly serves as an archive for the "previous" version of Forge, which was built on Gradio 3.41.2 before the major changes (see the original announcement) were introduced.
 Additionally, this fork is focused exclusively on SD1 and SDXL checkpoints, having various optimizations implemented, with the main goal of being the lightest WebUI without any bloatwares.